nstene/SleepSEEG/doc/feature_extraction.rst

-    In previous example are all phase synchrony values distributed across the whole interval and although they are not normally distributed, PC returns value as they would be naturally distributed with same mean and standart deviation.
+    In previous example are all phase synchrony values distributed across the whole interval and although they are not normally distributed, PC returns value as they would be naturally distributed with same mean and standard deviation.

 - Phase lag index